► Renault Zoe EV is a small electric car hero, but…

 Throughout the evolution of tech, the first generation is for early adopters, the second gen addresses the biggest issues, and almost invariably the third revision is the one that nails it for the majority of customers.
-Take the iPhone - the first one didn't even support the latest network tech, the second one was a little better, but the third, 3GS, added video and all the features users needed.
+Take the iPhone - the first one didn't even support 3G, the second one was a little better, but the third, 3GS, added video recording and all the features users needed.
 And now you can't go anywhere without seeing someone using one.

 Like the iPhone, the Zoe’s appearance hasn’t changed a huge amount as it’s evolved, but it feels less like Renault has simply refined a few areas of this car with its standard facelift polish, and more that it just drove the car wholesale into a massive vat of the stuff.
 The process of incrementally improving so many facets at once has resulted in a significantly better car overall.